-I needed to know exactly how much I could allot for business expenses, make sure I had enough to cover federal taxes, and work toward retirement while accounting for daily life expenses.
+I needed to know exactly how much I should allot for business expenses, make sure I had enough to cover federal taxes, and work toward retirement, while accounting for daily life expenses.
 I needed to know how to budget when you’re self-employed.

 My top resource for budgeting when you’re self-employed is Mike Machalowiz’s book Profit First, and my own method of budgeting is based on his system.
 (If you don’t have time to read, I highly recommend listening to Profit First on Audible – you will still get access to all the worksheets and graphics.)

 When we got married, Gabe and I had one joint account, and I was always afraid that in Gabe’s checkbook shuffle of losing one checkbook and starting another, we’d lose track of what we had and overdraft. (this was before online banking)

 I hated feeling so out of control, like I was still this child who didn’t really know what was going on, and had no control over our financial future.

 Helpless.
 How could I impact our finances if I couldn’t account for where money was going?

 So I took steps to get in charge.

 NOT to take control away from my husband, but to get clarity, to be able to bring facts and figures into our money conversations.
 And yes, to influence my husband’s decisions with that information.

 See, you can do a lot with just a little money, if you get in charge of your budget and tell your money where to go, but in order to do that, you have to know exactly what you have.

 So here are the steps I took to get in charge of my budget: